ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 Cause / Action

-- Whether the unit is turned on or turned off just now? / Heat expansion or shrinkage for the panel due to change of temperature, which cause friction sound.
+Was the unit turned on or off just now?
+Heat expansion or shrinkage of the panel due to temperature changes can cause friction sounds.

 Cause / Action

-- Whether the unit is interfered by thunder, radio, etc? / Disconnect power, put through the power again, and then turn on the unit again.
+Is the unit interfered by thunder, radio, etc.?
+Disconnect power, reconnect power, and then turn on the unit again.

 Odors